-Volkswagen fines swell to $4.3 billion in proposed Dieselgate settlement
+Volkswagen pleads guilty to felonies, to pay $4.3 billion, in Dieselgate pact (updated)

 Add $4.3 billion to that $17.6 billion, and you arrive at $21.9 billion, exclusive of the lawsuits mentioned above.

-Additional details of Volkswagen's deal the U.S. Department of Justice and with U.S. Customs and Border protection (since many of the illegally outfitted vehicles were imported) will be announced after it has been approved by the company's board of directors and other corporate entities.
-That approval could come today.
+Today's settlement includes agreement with the U.S. Department of Justice and with U.S. Customs and Border protection (since many of the illegally outfitted vehicles were imported).
+The $4.3 billion will be divided among the various agencies.

 For more on this story, check out our colleagues at Motor Authority.

-Note: UPDATE: VW Group released a statement on the evening of January 10 saying such an agreement was substantially completed.
-A further announcement that it had been agreed to by all parties was released midday on January 11.
-We have revised this article accordingly.